PlumpMath/autolint-maven-plugin/README.md

      </plugin>

 - `rootDirectory` is the location that contains your autolint.js config file.

 - `skip` can be set to true if linting should be skipped in certain environments.

-You also need to have `autolint` available on path.
+- `command` is the command to run.
+Defaults to `autolint` on the path.
+This is useful if you don't want to globally install autolint on a build server, but would rather bundle it with the project.

 ## Running the plugin